digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.matter/README.md

 ### Pairing Code from the Device

 When commissioning a new Matter device, it typically has a printed QR code or numeric pairing code that you scan or enter during setup.
 This pairing code allows the controller to establish a secure connection to the device and add it to the network.
-Once a device pairing code is in use, it can not be used again to pair other controllers.
+Once a device pairing code is in use, it typically can not be used again to pair other controllers.

 ### Additional Pairing Code from a Controller